whiplashmerch/slicer/readme.md

 #Slicer
-Export related records from one environment and import into another
+Export related records from one environment and import into another.

 Add to your gemfile: